thesandboxgame/sandbox-smart-contracts/docs/tutorials/writing-tests.md

         const {contract} = await setup1();
         const {contract2} = await setup2();
     })
-    it("THIS IS RISKY, WE GET THE EVM STATE THAT THE PREVIOUS TEST LEAVE", async function () {
+    it("THIS IS RISKY, WE GET THE HARDHAT-NETWORK STATE THAT THE PREVIOUS TEST LEAVE US!!!", async function () {
     })
 });